 I TAKE A REAL DAY OFF

 Last year, I’m not sure there was a single day I took 100% off.
-This year, I’m making it a priority to take a real day off work and even working out once a month.
+This year, I’m making it a priority to take a real day off work.
 I often do it on one of the three days a week all my kids are in school (my youngest won’t start Kindergarten for another year and a half).
 It’s a day just to enjoy life.
 I go shopping for clothes, get a pedicure, read a book.
 It’s life-changing and life-giving time.
 I’m a better mom, friend, wife, and business owner when I take this time to decompress and do things I enjoy!

 Less but better.